 The Reese’s Pieces add the touch of Halloween and add a little bit of peanut butter flavor to the mix.

-The box mix is a tad easier to make, but in all seriousness, this homemade recipe doesn’t take much longer.
+The box mix is a tad easier to make, but in all seriousness, this homemade recipe doesn’t take much longer and it tastes a million times better.

 First, melt the butter and pour it into your mixing bowl.
 You can mix this all by hand or use a mixer.
 I like to use my mixer because I can just pour things in and mix as I go.